This webpage aims to provide you with an overview of specialty training in Child and Adolescent Psychiatry (CAP) in the Southwest.

 Audit

-Trainees are expected to participate in audit and quality improvement projects in each of their placements.
+Trainees are expected to participate in audit and quality improvement projects in each year of their training.

 The Curriculum